user7217/OxygenTracker/replit.md

 Data archiving: Automatic archiving system for old data (6+ months) to maintain performance.
 Admin-only feature with backup file creation.
 Rental duration filtering: Added 1, 6, and 12 month filters to identify long-term rentals in cylinders view.
 Data import: Email is optional for customers, location defaults to "Warehouse" for cylinders, status defaults to "Available" for cylinders when importing from Access databases.
+Deployment preference: Render.com platform with PostgreSQL hosting for production deployment.
+All local setup files removed in favor of cloud deployment configuration.

 ## System Architecture